 More Tasty Air Fryer Recipes

 If you're looking for more easy air fryer recipes then I have you covered!
 Check out my Air Fryer Baked Potatoes, these are so easy to make, they come out perfectly crispy on the outside and fluffy in the middle.
 Best of all they cook in less time than they would in the oven!
-If it's wedges you're after then try my Air fryer Potato Wedges, they're great for snacking on or as a tasty side dish.
-Finally, my Air Fryer Butternut Squash is a great low-carb option and great as a side dish or added to salads.
+If it's wedges you're after then try my Air Fryer Potato Wedges or my Air Fryer Sweet Potato Wedges, they're both great for snacking on or as a tasty side dish.
+My Air Fried Ravioli are great as a quick and easy snack, that always goes down a treat.
+Finally, my Air Fryer Butternut Squash is a great low-carb option and my Air Fryer Broccoli is great as a side dish or added to salads.

 Air Fryer Baby Potatoes Recipe